Air conduction hearing is the most common type of hearing whereby sound waves enter our ears and make their way to the

 When deciding which type of sound conduction is better for you, you should always start with this question: What will you be using the headphones for?

 Air conduction headphones are better for music listening and isolating yourself from the outside world.
 And even if you want the audio quality without the isolation, open-back headphones can do that.

-Bone conduction headphones are unrivaled when it comes to remaining aware of your surroundings, but the audio quality is subpar at best.
+Bone conduction headphones are unrivaled in remaining aware of your surroundings, but the audio quality is subpar at best.

-Bone conduction headphones are also incredible if you’re suffering from conductive hearing loss, but for a more permanent fix, you should always consult with a specialist.
+Bone conduction headphones are also incredible if you suffer from conductive hearing loss, but for a more permanent fix, you should always consult a specialist.